willstepp/writings/fetus/fetus.md

 Ahead is a hillside.
 From up there you may be able to get your bearings and figure out where to go next.

-Behind you is the shapeless forest, vanishing into an abyss of darkness.
+Behind you is the shapeless forest, vanishing into an impenetrable darkness.
 Maybe you should go back.